How to Protect Your Privacy When You Travel

 Keep Your Home Off the Radar

-You don’t need high-tech gear to make your space look lived-in.
+You don’t need complex systems to make your space look occupied.

 -

-Use simple light timers in one or two rooms.
+Use light timers in one or two rooms.

 -

-Keep blinds angled—not fully open or fully shut.
+Keep blinds angled—not fully open or completely shut.

 -

-Ask a neighbor to wheel bins out on trash day if you'll be gone all week.
+Ask a neighbor to roll trash bins out on pickup day if you’ll be gone all week.

 -